Our Human Responsibility – Practical Solutions to World Hunger

 By divine arrangement, Mother Nature supplies the needs of all living entities.
 Overcome with insatiable greed, however, modern society blindly pillages the earth of valuable resources, and thus robs billions of people in developing countries of their God-given quota of food.

 This statement is clearly corroborated by the fact that more than one-third of all grain produced in the world is being fed to cattle and other livestock.
 It appears, therefore, that the solution to world hunger lies beyond the boundaries of expensive and exhausting humanitarian efforts by a few NGOs and that the root cause needs to targeted, namely, greed.
 For too long individuals and wealthy nations have taken more than their fair share of the Earth’s resources and now must completely cease their selfish gluttony.

-A worldwide mission to feed and educateFood for Life initially focused on India, attending to flood victims in West Bengal after the founder, Swami Prabhupada proclaimed to his yoga students that no one should go hungry within a ten-mile radius of a temple.
+A worldwide mission to feed and educateFood for Life started in India, after the founder, Swami Prabhupada proclaimed to his yoga students that no one should go hungry within a ten-mile radius of a temple.
 Since that time, over two billion free vegan and vegetarian meals have been served to the needy on six continents.
 Food for Life has emerged as the largest vegan food relief program in the world!
 Food for Life’s mission—to bring about peaceful and prosperity through the liberal distribution of pure plant-based food prepared with loving intention—is thus advanced through a twofold strategy:

 1. Feeding programsFood for Life operates feeding programs through the following distribution channels.

 - Shelters (homeless, single women and men)

 - Cultural festivals